 The decision whether to use canned versus dried chickpeas is an important question for the lover of choice foods.
 They are also known as garbanzo-beans.

 So, you've decided you'd like to try and lower your cholesterol by natural means, rather than taking statins.
 You've done your homework and looked at the foods that lower cholesterol.
 You've already made a start with number one; unprocessed, a breakfast of rolled or steel-cut oats is the most important food to incorporate daily in your diet.
 It could be raw or cooked.

 And, you've discovered that legumes are number two of the superfoods that lower the cholesterol.
-A few paragraphs down on this page we'll look briefly at a few of the others.
+A few paragraphs down on this page we'll look briefly at a couple of the others.

 You immediately come to an important decision you must make; is convenience or price more important?

 Secondly, how inconvenient is it to buy dried chickpeas, soak and then cook them?
 And the corollary, how much costlier are the canned legumes and what chemicals are added to preserve them?
 Is salt and sugar also in the can?

 These are all important questions unless you have unlimited time and cash.

 Time is money, so we are told, and so it is.
 Just how much does it take to prepare your dried chickpeas so that you are all set to make your quick hummus, chickpea soup, or perhaps you just want to add a cup of garbanzo beans to a meaty stew.
 Then there are falafel burgers.